vnphanquang/pq-typewriterjs/README.md

          <script type="text/javascript" src="https://cdn.jsdelivr.net/gh/vnphanquang/pq-typewriterjs@master/pq-typewriter.js"></script>

 2. Include commands in markup:
-- Type command:
+- Type command syntax:

       ...<!--t, duration[, delay]-->...
-- Delete command:
+- Delete command syntax:

       ...<!--d, target, duration[, delay]-->...

 where:
-- duration & delay are numbers in milliseconds or seconds
+- duration & delay are numbers in milliseconds or seconds.
+Delay is optional (zero by default).
 Ex: 500ms or 1s
 - target can be one of the following:
    - count: the number of characters to be deleted